 Stream charts wrong

-read our memory mode documentation.
+data consistent, read our memory mode documentation.

 You may see errors about "forbidding access" for a number of reasons.
 It could be because of a slow connection between